 Our Curriculum is 6 years for students admitted as freshmen, with no application to the professional phase required. **Beginning with the Graduating Class of 2028, our Curriculum is 5.5 years for students admitted as freshmen.

-There are two tracks PT students can follow - new freshmen choose their track in early May of their senior year of high school before fall registration occurs.
+New freshmen choose their track in early May of their senior year of high school before fall registration occurs.
 All PT students complete the same fundamental science courses (Biology, Chemistry, Physics, A&P, Psychology and Statistics), and the same general education requirements (Bridges Common Learning Experience).
 The remainder of the pre-professional phase courses differ between the two tracks:

-- Health Sciences Track - after the spring of the 4th year, students who choose this track receive a Bachelor of Science in Health Sciences.
+- Health Sciences Track - after the Spring of the 4th year, students who choose this track receive a Bachelor of Science in Health Sciences.

 The Office of Admissions will review your application for freshman admission based on the following guidelines: